 - Special education preschool teacher—$34,300 to $100,160 or higher

 - Preschool and childcare center director—$30,900 to $83,730 or higher

 What Is the Job Outlook?

 The job outlook for early childhood education professionals is expected to be quite strong in the upcoming years.
 An increased importance is being placed on education in early childhood.
-Studies have shown that low-income and at-risk children who receive high-quality early education are more likely to succeed in school overall, as well as graduate from high school.
+A lot of research, including from the National Institute for Early Education Research, has shown that children who receive high-quality early education are more likely to succeed in school overall, as well as graduate from high school.
 And they are less likely to commit juvenile crime, require special education services, or have teen pregnancies.
-In addition, it has been seen that children of all family income levels who attend high-quality early education programs have improved cognitive and social outcomes.2

 What Are the Other Benefits of an ECE Career?